 After eligibility for VR&E benefits have been established, individuals work with their VRC to develop concrete strategies that includes both long-term and short-term goals and lays out the typical path to complete them.
 One popular career option is project management.
 Skilled project managers are typically in demand, especially those who have experience managing large groups of team members.

-One source of project management career training for veterans is the online master certificate programs offered by Villanova University.
-By obtaining a Master Certificate in IS/IT Project Management or in Applied Project Management from Villanova, professionals can add both practical skills and the prestige of a major university to a résumé.
+One source of project management career training for veterans is the online certificate program offered by Villanova University.
+By obtaining a Certificate in Applied Project Management from Villanova, professionals can add both practical skills and the prestige of a major university to a résumé.

-One of the unique benefits of 100% online education is that professionals from around the world can take Villanova's master certificate and advanced master certificate programs in project management on their own time and schedule.
+One of the unique benefits of 100% online education is that professionals from around the world can take Villanova's certificate program in applied project management on their own time and schedule.
 Furthermore, they have been approved for funding by VR&E VetSuccess/Chapter 31 - making them a viable career training method for vets.
-Each master certificate program consists of three online certificate courses that discuss areas and skills such as advanced strategic project management and maximizing team effectiveness.
+The certificate program consists of three online certificate courses that discuss areas and skills such as advanced strategic project management.

-Professionals who enroll in one of the project management certificate courses or master certificate programs at Villanova, can:
+Professionals who enroll in the project management certificate courses or certificate program at Villanova, can: